mte-iisc/materials-iisc/_news/2022-11-30-mini-symposium.md

 permalink: /mini-symposium
 ---

-We will be having a A Discussion Session on Advances in Materials Science in our department on 30th November afternoon.
+We will be having A Discussion Session on Advances in Materials Science in our department on 30th November afternoon.

 The venue will be KP Abraham Auditorium.